MicrosoftDocs/azure-devops-docs/docs/build-release/actions/integrate-jenkins-vsts-cicd.md

 ms.topic: tutorial
 ms.tgt_pltfrm:
 ms.workload:
-ms.date: 03/17/2018
+ms.date: 03/30/2018
 ms.author: mlearned
 ms.custom: mvc
 monikerRange: '>= tfs-2013'
 ---

-# Tutorial:  Integrate your Jenkins CI jobs with VSTS DevOps
+# Tutorial:  Integrate your Jenkins CI jobs with VSTS CD to Azure

-Visual Studio Team Services (VSTS) provides integration with Jenkins so that you can use Jenkins for Continuous Integration (CI) while gaining several DevOps benefits from a VSTS release pipeline such as:
+Visual Studio Team Services (VSTS) provides integration with Jenkins so that you can use Jenkins for Continuous Integration (CI) while gaining several DevOps benefits from a VSTS release pipeline to Azure such as:

 * Reusing your existing investments in Jenkins Build jobs
 * Tracking work items and related code changes
 * View the entire CI/CD pipeline from a central location
 * Deploy various Azure services consistently via VSTS
 * Enforce quality of builds to gate deployments
-* Define workflows such as manual approval processes and CI triggers
+* Define work flows such as manual approval processes and CI triggers

 In this tutorial, you use Jenkins to build a **Java web app** that uses Maven and VSTS or Team Foundation Server (TFS) to deploy to an **Azure App Service**.